squinkylabs/SquinkyVCV/docs/filter.md

 Stairway is an emulation of the Moog ladder filter, with a lot of extra features thrown in.

-The standard way to emulate the Moog filer is to use four one pole lowpass filters in a row, and put a non-linear saturator in between each one.
+The standard way to emulate the Moog filter is to use four one pole lowpass filters in a row, and put a non-linear saturator in between each one.
 Usually the tanh function is used for the saturator as it is a very good model of how the transistors in the Moog filter saturate.

-Then, to realize the correct frequency response digitally, it is  implemented as Zero Delay Filter, or by uses standard filter oversampling.
+Then, to realize the correct frequency response digitally, it is implemented as Zero Delay Filter, or by using standard filter oversampling.

 We started with this standard high quality emulation.
-We chose oversampling is it let us implement some of the extra features more easily.
+We chose oversampling as it let us implement some of the extra features more easily.

 ### Additional filter types